 Schools Plus supports university students to tackle educational inequality through providing academic support for young people.
-This programme currently runs in Bristol and Southampton.

 What is Schools Plus?